 It is the total distance around the circle’s edge.

 Q2.
-Is circumference same as perimeter?
+Is circumference the same as perimeter?

 Q3.
 Can I calculate circumference without radius?